MS-DG/create-dg-react/packages/cra-template-dg-react/template/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 - `npm test` run test auto detected environment;
-- `npm test nowatch` run all test without watch;
+- `npm test nowatch` run all test and disable watch mode;
 - `npm test ci` run test in CI mode (the same behaviors as `npm test` with `env.CI` is true);
-- other parameters:
-  - `--testmatch` test matched files
-  - `--changedSince` test the different from remote

 ### `npm run build`